Therena/ConEmuIntegration/README.md

 <img src="Images/ComEmuInViewMenu.png" width="400" />

 ### Integration of ConEmu in Solution Explorer
-The current opened folder in ConEmu can be changed directly from solution explorer.
+The current opened folder in ConEmu can be changed directly from solution explorer.<br/>
-The output file of your project can be also executed in conemu.
+The output file of your project can be also executed in conemu.<br/>
 <img src="Images/ConEmuSolutionExplorer.png" width="400" />

 ## Settings